MacBook Air 2017 Release Date: Refresh Coming This Year? April Launch Hinted

 Discontinuation rumors are still abundant on the internet

-However, there are still persisting rumors that the MacBook Air will not be refreshed anymore.
+However, there are persisting rumors that the MacBook Air will not be refreshed anymore.
 Speculations suggest that Apple will still keep the lightweight laptop in its lineup but will axe it once it becomes costlier to keep.
 And according to rumors, that time is coming soon.

 #eBay #laptop #macbook 2017 Rose Gold Apple Macbook: $941.00 (29 Bids) End Date: Tuesday… https://t.co/abDTY3dLWk #ebay #sale #Sale pic.twitter.com/i3uEEHRB5r